A Generalized Newton Method for Subgradient Systems: Generalized Newton Algorithm in Composite Optimization

-\begin{Corollary}{\bf(computing tilt-stable minimizers of prox-regular functions).} Let $\varphi\colon\R^n\to\oR$ be continuous prox-regular at $\ox$ for $\bar{v}:=0\in\partial\varphi(\bar{x})$ with $r>0$ taken from \eqref{prox}, and let $\ox$ be a tilt-stable local minimizer of $\varphi$.
-Assume that the subgradient mapping $\partial\varphi$ is semismooth$^*$ at $(\bar{x},\bar{v})$.
-Then whenever $\lambda\in(0,r^{-1})$ there exists a neighborhood $U$ of $\bar{x}$ such that Algorithm~{\rm\ref{NM3}} is well-defined for all $x^0\in U$ and generates a sequence of iterates $\{x^k\}$, which superlinearly converges to $\bar{x}$ as $k\to\infty$. \end{Corollary} \begin{proof} Observe first that, in the case of minimizing $\ph$ under consideration, the prox-boundedness assumption on $\ph$ imposed in Theorem~\ref{localNM3} can be dismissed without loss of generality.
-Indeed, we can always get this property by adding to $\ph$ the indicator function of some compact set containing a neighborhood of $\ox$, which makes $\ph$ to be prox-bounded without changing the local minimization.
-Furthermore, it follows from Drusvyatskiy and Lewis \cite[Theorem~3.3]{dl} that the subgradient mapping $\partial\ph$ is strongly metrically regular around $(\bar{x},\bar{v})$.
-Thus assumption (H2) holds automatically, which (H1) follows from Theorem~\ref{solvability}(ii).
-The fulfillment of (H3) is assumed in this corollary, and so we deduce its conclusions from Theorem~\ref{localNM3}. \end{proof}
+\begin{Corollary}[\bf computing tilt-stable minimizers in nonconvex composite optimization] Let $\ox$ be a tilt-stable local minimizer of the function $\ph$ in \eqref{QP}, where the regularizer $g\colon\R^n\to \oR$ is prox-bounded on $\R^n$ and continuously prox-regular at $\ox$ for $-A\ox-b$, and where the mapping $\partial g$ is semismooth$^*$ at $(\bar{x},-\nabla f(\ox))$ with $f(x):=\frac{1}{2}\la Ax,x\ra+\la b,x\ra+\al$.
+Then there exists a neighborhood $U$ of $\bar{x}$ such that Algorithm~{\rm\ref{NM4}} is well-defined for all $x^0\in U$ and generates a sequence of iterates $\{x^k\}$, which $Q$-superlinearly converges to the local tilt-stable minimizer $\bar{x}$. \end{Corollary} \begin{proof} By the tilt stability of $\ox$, the assumptions of Theorem~\ref{localNM4} are satisfied; see Remark~\ref{comp-tilt}. \end{proof}

-Note that the well-posedness and local superlinear convergence of the coderivative-based generalized Newton algorithm of computing tilt-stable local minimizers of the Moreau envelope $e_\lm\ph$ under the semismoothness$^*$ assumption on $\partial\ph$ has been recently obtained by Mordukhovich and Sarabi \cite[Theorem~6.2]{BorisEbrahim}.
-As follows from the discussions above, the latter algorithm is equivalent to Algorithm~\ref{NM3} in the case of tilt-stable local minimizers.
-However, the explicit form of Algorithm~\ref{NM3} seems to be more convenient for implementations, which is demonstrated below.
-Moreover, in Algorithm~\ref{NM3} we specify the area of starting points $x^0$ in Step~0 and also verify the choice of the prox-parameter $\lm$ ensuring the best performance of the algorithm.
-Let us illustrate Algorithm~\ref{NM3} by the following example of solving the subgradient inclusion \eqref{subgra-inc} generated by a nonconvex, nonsmooth, and continuously prox-regular function $\ph\colon\R\to\oR$.
-This function is taken from Mordukhovich and Outrata \cite[Example~4.1]{BorisOutrata} and relates to the modeling of some mechanical equilibria.